It happens often, people don’t give enough thought to maintaining and increasing the equity in their homes, until they

 - Make sure to pull the necessary permits for any work you have done.

 - Be careful of renovation choices.
 Removing bedrooms and bathrooms could have a negative effect on value.

 - Make timely, needed repairs.
 Neglecting to make certain repairs could lead to additional and costly damage.

 - Pay attention to the quality of materials used.
 A low quality product can reduce the value.

-Of course, a house is not only an investment.
+A house is not only an investment.
 It is a home, and personal renovation preferences could override the concern about your home’s value.
-A decision could potentially lessen the house’s value or market appeal.
-In that case it would be a choice, not a mistake.
+A decision could potentially lessen the value or market appeal.
+In that case, make it an informed decision.

 We work with our clients at every step of the house buying, owning and selling process.
-Our clients call us to provide current market information, guidance and advice about their homes well before they ever consider selling.
+Our clients call on us to provide current market information, guidance and advice about their homes well before they ever consider selling.

 Contact John & Cindy Farrell for specific, tailored information and guidance about your home.
 978-468-9576